TheStig294/100-more-randomats-pack-2/README.md

 # Newly added randomats

+1. Combo - Triggers a random interesting combo of randomats
 1. There's a little Doncon inside us all... - Spawn a mini-doncombine when you die
 1. NOT THE BEE BARRELS! - Spawns barrels that explode into bees!
 1. What's the Mud Scientist? - Turns someone into a "Mud Scientist", a joke role